JulieW23/GradApp/deliverables/iteration-02.review.md

 * (1) Create teacher interface: display class events on a calendar
     * currently only displayed as list of events
+    * attempted, but not successful yet
 * (2) Create parent interface: display class events on a calendar
     * currently only displayed as list of events
+    * attempted, but not successful yet
 * (3) Create app class structure: create database queries as part of methods
+    * related to (4): connect database to front end
+    * query structure is based on the database schema, which was only finalized near the end of the iteration (so there was not enough time to create the queries)
 * (4) Create database: connect database to front-end
     * currently, database query results are mocked-up
+    * this is a large task, and the database was only created near the end of the iteration, so there was not enough time
+    * also, this was low-priority for this iteration because this functionality could be mocked up for the video demo, and because it required both the front-end and back-end pieces to be completed first

+Goals/tasks that were not originally planned, but ended up being met/completed:

+* (7) Create web interface for administrator users to create batches of teacher accounts/classes
+  * Web interface: url
+    * (from above) this is something that we considered in our product design in iteration 01, in order to simplify the administrator's job, but initially decided not to do because we thought it would be too much to tackle in a single iteration
+    * (from above) we ended up having enough team resources to re-add this to our list of tasks
+    * we thought that this would be extremely valuable for the administrator, particularly with a large number of classes and/or teachers - without it, he/she would have to use the administrator interface of the app, which only allows a single teacher account or single class to be created at a time
+* Testing: create script(s) to populate database with fake data and run queries on database
+    * since our primary focus for this iteration was the front-end, and since testing a UI is laborious and not especially valuable, we decided not to include it as a goal
+    * we also did not think that there would be enough time to create the database, and then create scripts to test it
+    * ultimately, there was enough time after creating the database to create a testing script
+    * further testing will need to be done once the database queries have been created

 Going into the next iteration, our main insights are: